The above image shows our Tropical Crystal watch on the left.

 - Art is unique

-- Art is creativity relating to conceptual ideas used as a means to communicate, evoke emotions and present challenge perspectives and concepts.
+- Art is creativity relating to conceptual ideas used as a means to communicate, evoke emotions and present challenging perspectives and concepts.

 - Art is personal